 How to change your WordPress password

 Changing your password in WordPress is simple, but you might not know where to start the process.
-Log into your WordPress administration page, and look for your avatar at the top right of the page.
+First, log into your WordPress administration page, and look for your avatar at the top right.
 Clicking on this avatar will bring you to the Profile Settings page.

-If you would like help choosing a password, you can click Generate strong password, which will automatically fill in a strong, long, password for you, with random alphanumeric characters and symbols.
-These types of passwords are hard to remember, though, so we recommend using a password manager to keep track of them.
+Suppose you would like help choosing a password.
+In that case, you can click Generate strong password, automatically filling in a solid and long password with random alphanumeric characters and symbols.
+Though these types of passwords are hard to remember, we recommend using a password manager to keep track of them.

 How to reset your WordPress password

-If you forget your password, it’s still possible to log back into your account.
-On the login page, click Lost your password?.
-Enter your username or email address on the next page, and wait for an email to be sent to you from WordPress.
-Click Reset password in the email, and you’ll be brought to a page where you can enter a new password.
+If you forget your password, it’s still possible to log into your account.
+On the login page, click Lost your password?
+Next, enter your username or email address on the next page, and wait for an email to be sent to you from WordPress.
+Finally, click Reset password in the email, and you’ll be brought to a page where you can enter a new password.

-For added protection from losing your WordPress account, you can add a backup email address and phone number to use if you ever lose access to your primary email account.
-You can set these up in the Security menu in your WordPress Profile Settings page.
+For added protection from losing your WordPress account, you can add a backup email address and phone number if you ever lose access to your primary email account.
+You can set these up in the Security menu on your WordPress Profile Settings page.